Let’s see how this infection by bacteria occurs.

 The main job of the urinary system is to eliminate waste, regulate electrolytes, and maintain water balance in the body.

-This process starts with the kidneys that filter the blood and the production of urine.
+This process starts with the kidneys that filter the blood and urine production.
 The urine travels through the ureters to reach the bladder, where it is stored.

-An infection usually occurs when the bacteria that live inside the intestine find their way into the urinary tract through the urethra.
+Infection usually occurs when bacteria inside the intestine find their way into the urinary tract through the urethra.

-The Escherichia coli or E. coli , a bacteria normally found in the intestines of humans and animals.
+Escherichia coli, or E. coli, is a bacteria usually found in the intestines of humans and animals.
 It is responsible for more than 85 percent of all urinary tract infections.

-Not only is there one type of E. Coli, and there is a wide variety of infections and negative symptoms that can occur when this bacteria becomes a problem.
-But there are also some types of E. coli that are completely harmless.
+There is one type of E. Coli, and there is a wide variety of infections and negative symptoms that can occur when this bacteria becomes a problem.
+But some types of E. coli are entirely harmless.

 Have you ever had a painful urinary tract infection?
-They are quite hard to forget.
+They are pretty hard to forget.
 Most likely, the bacterium Escherichia Coli caused that infection.

-Surely you already know that bacteria, we often worry about it in regards to our food and our digestive systems.
+Surely you already know that bacteria, we often worry about it regarding our food and our digestive systems.

 What are the symptoms of E. coli infection in the urine?

-What this bacterium does to your body depends to a large extent on the type of E. coli it has and what type of infection it is causing.
+What this bacterium does to your body depends mainly on the type of E. coli and what kind of infection it is causing.
 It usually presents the following symptoms: